jobrunr/website/content/en/documentation/configuration/fluent/_index.md

 As we want to enqueue jobs in one JVM and process jobs in another JVM, we will need to use a `StorageProvider` can be shared (so not the `InMemoryStorageProvider`).
 This can be a SQL Database or a NoSQL Database like MongoDB.

 ### 1. Enqueueing background jobs via the `EnqueueingApplication`:
 In the application that enqueues background jobs, the Fluent API is used again and speaks for itself.
-The important thing to not is that we will not add the `useBackgroundJobServer()` method as we do not want to process jobs in this JVM instance.
+The important thing to note is that we will not add the `useBackgroundJobServer()` method as we do not want to process jobs in this JVM instance.
 Omitting this line results in the fact that no `BackgroundJobServer` will be started.

 ```java
 public class EnqueueingApplication {